-Broken Arrow 4x4 Trail is a 4 mile moderately trafficked loop trail located near Sedona, AZ that features beautiful wild flowers and is rated as difficult.
+Broken Arrow 4x4 Trail is a 4 mile moderately trafficked loop trail located near Sedona, Arizona that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail.

 off road driving